Skip to main content

 Dr Jocelyn Cornish is a Senior Lecturer in Nursing Education in the Faculty of Nursing, Midwifery and Palliative Care at King’s College London with an education portfolio relating to teaching principles of research methods, quality improvement and sustainability.

 Jocelyn’s research covers a broad scope of topics with a general focus on the organisation and provision of services.
-This includes an interest in workforce issues relating to the work environment, provision of resources and training for staff and factors that affect staff in their provision of care for patients.
-Her work has examined: service provision to families of children with life-limiting incurable disorders including the role of voluntary organisations; moving and handling; and capacity for mentorship for pre-registration students; the work environment and culture for staff in older persons’ care and information needs of GP staff caring for critically ill patients.
-Her current work evaluates educational interventions to support students in the transition to university and the application of teaching about sustainability in clinical practice.
+This includes an interest in workforce issues relating to the work environment, provision of resources and training for staff and factors that affect clinical staff in their provision of care for patients and academic staff in their support of students.
+Her work has examined: service provision to families of children with life-limiting incurable disorders including the role of voluntary organisations; moving and handling; mentorship capacity for pre-registration students; work environment and staff culture in older persons’ care; information needs of GP staff caring for critically ill patients; and educational interventions to support students in the transition to university.
+Current work focuses on the evaluation of the impact of education for sustainability principles in advanced clinical practice and simulated clinical settings.

-She is a Registered Nurse with both the Nursing and Midwifery Council and Singapore Nursing Board and has used her experiences of nursing and research work to provide practical examples of the application of research methods/ investigation methods in taught classes in the UK, Singapore and China and in the presentation of research findings at national and international conferences.
+She is a Registered Nurse with the Nursing and Midwifery Council and has used her experiences of nursing and research work to provide practical examples of the application of research methods/investigation methods in taught classes in the UK, Singapore and China and in the presentation of research findings at national and international conferences.

 Enquiring about potential PhD supervision